KKKlaus/Web-Developer/README.md

-# Final Project - Shopping Site : Created by Zihao Lin
+# Final Project - Shopping Site

 ## Summary
 I implemented a shopping site based on React that I totally learned from this class.
 The front and end logic is also based on it.
 The project satisfied all requirements that can demonstrate the best practices and be usable by multiple users simultaneously